I have been delving into the fields of therapeutic essential oils and aromatherapy for over eight years.

 - Mix the baking soda and organic corn starch together.

-- Incorporate the coconut oil to the powder blend with a fork.
+- Incorporate the coconut oil into the powder blend with a fork.

 - Add essential oils if desired (follow proper dilution protocols).